joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

 ---
-title:  "Comparing APIs in go, oode and dotnet core"
+title:  "Comparing APIs in go, node and dotnet core"
 date:   2017-06-28
 excerpt: "Comparing how a basic API in node, go and dotnet might look, and what the experience and performance is like in each."
 ---